-Management agreement:

-The School has a formal agreement with Charter Schools USA, Inc. ("CSUSA") to manage, staff, and operate the School.
+Management agreement: The School has a formal agreement with Charter Schools USA, Inc. ("CSUSA") to manage, staff and operate the School.
 The agreement states that CSUSA shall be entitled to a management fee for its services, subject to availability of funds.
-The management fee is subordinated to all lease payment requirements (Note 6).
-The fee is scheduled to increase approximately 3% annually over the term of the agreement.
+The management fee is subordinated to all lease payment requirements.
+The management fee ranges from \$ 1,570,856 for fiscal year 2016 to \$ 2,111,099 for fiscal year 2026 as defined in the agreement or the budgeted amount approved by the Board of Directors.